 Manufacture Your Day by KNOWING THAT YOU DON’T NEED A TITLE TO BE A LEADER

-How amazing would it be if people would start understanding that anyone can make a positive difference based on their approach to life.
+How amazing would it be if people started to understand that anyone can make a positive difference based on their approach to life.

-Would people become more aware about their own attitude?
+Would people become more aware of their own attitude?

 What if we would hear less whining and complaining?

 Could it be that people would start to care more?

 Here are 2 books that I can highly recommend:

 - “You Don’t Need a Title to Be a Leader: How Anyone, Anywhere, Can Make a Positive Difference” by Mark Sanborn